 Many motorcycle parts manufacturers currently use CNC milling and laser cutting for mass production.
 These processes require machinists to carve out patterns from a block of material.
 As a result, excess material waste comes from the carved pattern, often not useful for other parts.

-On the other hand, 3D printing uses filaments as your project requires.
+On the other hand, you can consider different 3D printing filaments as per your project requirements.
 Thus, you can reduce waste created to the barest minimum.
 Furthermore, ABS material and PLA filaments are usually less expensive than block materials used in subtractive manufacturing.

 Challenges of Using 3D Printing for Motorcycle Parts